monesidn/load-n-cache/README.md

 ### Autoflush is relative to promise resolution/rejection
 The autoflush time is measured starting at promise resolution or rejection.
 So if 5000ms are configured and promise resolution took 60000ms then the .flush() method will be called after 65000ms.
-Also remember that the autoflush is subject to small delay due to javascript event queue.
+Also remember that the autoflush may be subject to short delays due to javascript event queue.

 ## Recipes
 ### Load user data and store them for up to 10 minutes.